-Techspray offers a variety of conformal coating formulas to match field and engineering requirements and is IPC CC 830B, MIL-I-46058C, and UL94-0 Qualified or rated.
-Specifications generally depend on the type of protection needed: e.g. thermal, moisture, and static resistance.
+Techspray offers a variety of conformal coating formulas for differing field or engineering requirements and is IPC CC 830B and UL94-0 Qualified or rated.
+Specifications generally depend on the type of protection needed: e.g., thermal, moisture, or static resistance.

 Coatings contain Opti/Scan (except LED Coating) to allow quality control inspection of coverage and evenness of the coating on a PCB.
-A coated board can be passed under a standard, low-cost UV (short-wave black) light, and the coated areas glow.
+A coated board can be passed under a standard, low-cost UV (short-wave black) light to fluoresce the coated areas.
 The brighter the glow, the thicker the coating.